12 Top-Rated Tourist Attractions in Eastbourne

 3 Marine Parade Beaches

-Eastbourne's most popular beaches are located between the pier and the Wish Tower, a Martello Tower built to keep Napoleon out.
-Known as the Marine Parade Beaches, they're the area's cleanest and offer lifeguards, safe bathing zones, showers and toilets, as well as refreshment facilities and bathing cabins.
-Another beach area to check out is Holywell Retreat at the foot of the South Downs, a quaint enclave that boasts a popular café, beach huts and beach chalets.
+Eastbourne's most popular beaches are between the pier and the Wish Tower, a Martello Tower built to keep Napoleon out.
+Known as the Marine Parade Beaches, they're the area's cleanest swimming areas and offer lifeguards, safe bathing zones, showers, and toilets, as well as refreshment facilities and bathing cabins.
+Another beach area to check out is Holywell Retreat, at the foot of the South Downs, a quaint enclave that boasts a popular café, beach huts, and beach chalets.

 4 Eastbourne Pier

-Built in 1870, Eastbourne Pier is a wonderful example of Victorian seaside architecture offering superb views of the town and the English Channel.
-The structure's boardwalk leads to a number of attractions, including dining opportunities, an amusement arcade, novelty and souvenir shops, as well as an original Camera Obscura, a Victorian projector with a 360-degree view of the seafront.
+Built in 1870, Eastbourne Pier is a wonderful example of Victorian seaside architecture offering superb views of the town and the English Channel as well as plenty of fun things to do.
+The structure's boardwalk leads to a number of tourist attractions, including dining opportunities; an amusement arcade; novelty and souvenir shops; as well as an original Camera Obscura, a Victorian projector with a 360-degree view of the seafront.
+Although severely damaged by a fire in 2014, much of the pier and its attractions remain open, including its teashop and chip shop.

 5 Eastbourne Redoubt

-Built to keep invading armies out, the 200-year-old Eastbourne Redoubt was part of a chain of fortifications designed to deter Napoleon's forces in the early 1800s.
+The 200-year-old Eastbourne Redoubt was part of a chain of fortifications designed to deter Napoleon's forces in the early 1800s.
 Garrisoned by troops until the early 1900s and again during WWII, the fortress houses three excellent military collections, including artifacts and displays related to the Royal Sussex, the county's regiment for more than 250 years.
-Visitors can view original artifacts from the 1702 Spanish War of Succession right up to the North Africa campaign of 1942.
+Visitors can view artifacts from the 1702 Spanish War of Succession right up to the North Africa campaign of 1942.
 The Queen's Royal Irish Hussars collection celebrates the history of two famous cavalry regiments: the 4th Queen's Own Hussars and the 8th King's Royal Irish Hussars, famous for their part in the ill-fated Charge of the Light Brigade.

-Model train enthusiasts (and kids of all ages) won't want to miss the Eastbourne Miniature Steam Railway, a mile-long adventure through five acres of quaint gardens and parkland aboard fantastically detailed 1/8th scale miniature trains.
-In addition to the nine different engines to look for while trainspotting, there's also a nature walk, an adventure playground, model railways, a café and gift shop, and fishing on Southbourne Lake.
+Model train enthusiasts (and kids of all ages) won't want to miss the Eastbourne Miniature Steam Railway Adventure Park, a mile-long ride through five acres of quaint gardens and parkland aboard fantastically detailed 1/8th scale miniature trains.
+In addition to the nine different engines to look for while trainspotting, there's also a nature walk, an adventure playground, model railways, a café, and gift shop, as well as fishing on Southbourne Lake.

-Just nine miles from Eastbourne, Seaford is famous for its Martello Tower at the eastern end of the promenade as well as its superb views of the Seven Sisters Country Park.
-Amongst England's most impressive cliff views, the incredible Seven Sisters - Haven Brow, Short Brow, Rough Brow, Brass Point, Flagstaff Point, Bailey's Brow and Went Hill Brow - are just begging to be explored.
+Just nine miles from Eastbourne, Seaford is famous for its Martello Tower at the eastern end of the promenade, as well as its superb views of the Seven Sisters Country Park.
+Among England's most impressive cliff views, the incredible Seven Sisters - Haven Brow, Short Brow, Rough Brow, Brass Point, Flagstaff Point, Bailey's Brow, and Went Hill Brow - are just begging to be explored.
 The best view of these seven chalk hills, which form part of the foothills of the South Downs, can be enjoyed from Seaford Head.

 Location: Exceat, Seaford

-Set on a moated island near Hailsham eight miles north of Eastbourne, Michelham Priory is considered one of the most impressive historic houses in Sussex.
+Set on a moated island near Hailsham, eight miles north of Eastbourne, Michelham Priory is considered one of the most impressive historic houses in Sussex.
 Founded in 1229, most of the original buildings were destroyed during the Dissolution and the remains converted into a Tudor farm and country house.
-The big draws today include picturesque gardens, a working watermill, sculpture garden, smithy, rope museum, and the Elizabethan Great Barn, which serves as a backdrop for art exhibits and theater productions.
+Interior highlights include the mansion's Victorian and Tudor kitchens, along with a room modeled to look as it would have done in WWII, when evacuees from London were housed here.
+Other big draws today include picturesque grounds and gardens; a working watermill; sculpture garden; smithy; rope museum; and the Elizabethan Great Barn, which serves as a backdrop for art exhibits and theater productions.

 Location: Upper Dicker, Hailsham

-This nationally acclaimed trail follows the route of the former railroad line linking Polegate, Hailsham, Horam and Heathfield.
-Ideal for walking, cycling (it's part of the National Cycle Network), horse riding and people with disabilities, this 14-mile long surfaced path is mostly traffic free, and offers superb opportunities to explore the region's beautiful countryside.
+This nationally acclaimed 14-mile trail follows the route of the former railroad line linking the towns of Polegate, Hailsham, Horam, and Heathfield.
+The level and surfaced trail offers ideal opportunities for walking for those of all abilities and is also popular for cycling (it's part of the National Cycle Network) and horseback riding.
+Mostly traffic-free, the route offers superb opportunities to explore the region's beautiful countryside.

-No visit would be complete without spending time exploring neighboring Herstmonceux Castle, one of the oldest brick buildings still standing in England.
+No visit would be complete without spending time exploring neighboring Herstmonceux Castle, one of the oldest brick buildings in England.
+Surrounded by a large moat, this impressive 15th-century mansion offers tours of its interior as well as the chance to explore its extensive gardens and grounds, including some 300 acres of woodland.

 Location: Herstmonceux, Hailsham